Anirudh-Kannan/Automated-Medical-Image-Analysis/README.md

 # Automated Medical Image Analysis
-In this project, we propose a web-based platform which automates the diagnostic process of Chest X-Ray analysis using state-of-the-art deep learning methods.
+In this project, we propose a web-based platform which automates the diagnostic process of Chest X-Ray analysis using deep learning methods.
 A report is generated based on the results predicted by our model and this report is sent back to the user as a pdf file.

-A ResNet based deep learning model is fine tuned on a dataset consisting of 5863 samples of Chest X-rays is used to extract relevant features required to perform classification.
+A ResNet based deep learning model, fine tuned on a dataset consisting of 5863 samples of Chest X-rays, is used to extract relevant features required to perform classification.
 The output of this neural network will indicate whether the patient has a disease(pneumonia) or not.

 Semantic UI is used along with Javascript in the frontend and SQLAlchemy is used in the backend of the project.